jose-navarro/workflowmaker/README.md

    or as a specific folder created by the installer on Windows, which may be accessed via the Start menu).

 **Then**, install the pre-built example image processing toolkit.
-This toolkit includes the executable files of a series of console applications dealing with image processing tasks, such as rotation, format conversion, effects of several kinds, etc. The installer (Windows) appends their path to the system's path, so they may be executed directly: there's no need to prepend the path to the folder where they stay.
-On Linux boxes the applications are stored in */usr/local/bin*, so they become immediately accessible.
+This toolkit simulates the work that a developer in some organization would have done to make a series of console applications compatible with WorkflowMaker.
+In this particular example, the toolkit includes the executable files of a series of console applications dealing with image processing tasks, such as rotation, format conversion, effects of several kinds, etc.

+There is an installer for Windows.
+It appends the path where the tools are installed to the system's path, so they may be executed directly: there's no need to prepend said path to the folder where they stay.
+On Linux computers the applications are stored in */usr/local/bin*, so they become immediately accessible.

-Furthermore, these applications have been characterized using ToolkitEditor so they are ready to be used: it is possible to draw workflows and then execute them.
+These applications have been characterized using ToolkitEditor; this is the last task that a developer must do to create a WorkflowMaker-compatible toolkit.
+Thanks to this characterization the tools in the image processing example toolkit may be immediately used by users with no programming skills to create workflows visually and, afterwards, create the necessary scripts to execute these.

+Please, proceed as follows:

 1. Download said example image toolkit, either Windows installer or the deb package for Linux.
 Both versions are available in the